 Top this cultural and wildlife medley off with a visit to the mighty Victoria Falls, where our journey finishes.

 Welcome to the cosmopolitan city of Cape Town.
-This Southern African adventure begins with a group meeting at the hostel in Cape Town, this evening.
+This Southern African adventure begins with a group meeting at the hotel in Cape Town, this evening.

 You are free to do as you please, before and after the meeting at which your guide goes over the trip details and you meet your fellow travellers.
 Cape Town is one of the top cities to visit worldwide, offering endless things to do and places to visit, so enjoy exploring this beautiful part of South Africa.